brachtco/weather-dashboard/README.md

 I tried to use similar code that we did in an activity to print the search history of the city imput, but I was unable to make it work.

+The website has minimal CSS, as I made it the lowest priority, and I ran out of time,